Close West Indies 189 for 8 (Jacobs 29*, Collins 6*) v England

 Tino Best then flapped a regulation outswinger to Chris Read to give Matthew Hoggard his first wicket of the innings, before Adam Sanford was run out in farcical circumstances, attempting a third run off a mistimed pull to fine leg.
 The fielder was Vaughan, who later blotted his copybook by dropping Ridley Jacobs at mid-off, but by then the Trini Posse were already praying for bad light to bring the day to a merciful end.

-It was a huge disappointment for West Indies' fans, and made all the more so by that semblance of a revival in the morning session, when Gayle and Smith had launched the innings with a trademark calypso counterattack.
+It was a tragedy for West Indies' fans, and made all the more so by that semblance of a revival in the morning session, when Gayle and Smith had launched the innings with a trademark calypso counterattack.
 They endured a tricky opening spell from Hoggard and Harmison, who clanged Smith on the helmet and later cracked Gayle on the shoulder.
 But Gayle in particular was quick to cash in whenever England overpitched or offered him too much width, and the runs soon began to flow.

 Smith, who offered a half-chance to Giles in the gully when he had made 10, grew in confidence as his innings progressed, just as he had done during his first-innings century in Jamaica.
 After the drinks interval, he carved Flintoff for four through backward point before gliding him for two fours in succession, while Gayle brought up his first Test fifty against England with a smart dab for two, moments after he had launched a huge six back over Giles's head.